arielf/cuts/README.md

 0	1	2

 #
-# -- compare to cuts (auto-detect separators, side-by-side printing):
+# -- compare to cuts (auto-detect mixed delimiters & side-by-side printing):
 #
 $ cuts 1 test.csv test.tsv
 1	1
 1	1
 1	1
 ```
-- `cut` doesn't support multi-char column separators, in particular,
+- `cut` doesn't support multi-char column delimiters, in particular,
   it can't deal with the most common case of any white-space sequence
-- `cut` doesn't support perl style regex separators, when your
+- `cut` doesn't support perl style regex delimiters, when your
-  separator is a bit more complex (say, any sequence of non-digits)
+  delimiter is a bit more complex (say, any sequence of non-digits)
   you're out-of-luck.
 - `cut` doesn't support negative (from end) column numbers which is
   very useful when you have, say 257 fields (but you haven't counted
-  them, so you don't really know), and you're interested in the last 3.
+  them, so you don't really know), and you're interested in the last field,
+  or the one before the last etc.
 - `cut` doesn't support changing order of columns; it ignores the
-  order requested by the user and force-sorts the fields from low to high:
+  order requested by the user and always force-prints the fields
+  in order from low to high:

 ```
 $ cut -f3,2,1 file.tsv